Prior to famous artists like Dali, a painter in Austria known as Gustav Klimt founded a movement called “Vienna Secession.”

 - Unlike other artists, Klimt never painted a self-portrait.

-- Being a casanova and never married to any women, Klimt was said to have 14 children.
+- Klimt was a casanova and never married to any women.
+Although Klimt had 14 children.

-- Gustav Klimt art was said to be sold with the highest world record in his time.
+- Gustav Klimt’s art is believed to be sold with the highest world record in his time.

 What Inspired Gustav Klimt?

 Gustav Klimt drew much of his inspiration from modern Japanese erotic art and incorporated it into his works.